Frequently Asked Questions

 CalNORML strongly cautions against this.
 We have had many reports of undercover police officers posing as patients in order to bust those who seek to sell marijuana on Craigslist.

-They are voluntary, but may protect you better from arrest.
+They are voluntary, but may protect you better from arrest, and offer a tax break.
 Read more.

 No. The state ID card system has safeguards to protect patient privacy.
 Patient names and addresses are not kept in the state's data base: the only information retained is a personal photo and ID number.
-The privacy of medical records is protected by federal HIPPA laws.
-However, if you're drug tested, a medical marijuana recommendation won't protect you (see FAQ #10 below).
+The privacy of medical records is protected by federal HIPAA laws.
+However, if you're drug tested, a medical marijuana recommendation won't protect you (see FAQ #11 below).
 Read more on privacy.

-10. I get drug tested at my job.
-Can I use medical marijuana?
+16. I get drug tested at my job.
+Can I use marijuana?

 Not necessarily.
 The California Supreme Court ruled that employers can discriminate against medical marijuana users.
 The legislature passed a bill to change that in 2008, but Gov. Schwarzenegger vetoed it.
 In 2011 and 2012, support could not be found in the California Senate for medical marijuana users' employment rights.
 Read more.

-11. Can I take my medical marijuana on a plane?
+18. Can I take my marijuana on a plane?

-Arizona, Montana and Michigan have reciprocity in their medical marijuana laws.
+Arizona and Montana have reciprocity in their medical marijuana laws.
 Maine allows out-of-state patients to exercise their rights for 30 days.
 Rhode Island respects out-of-state recommendations for any "debilitating medical condition."
+Michigan accepts medical cards from states that also have reciprocity (California's doesn't).
 Vermont allows recommendations from neighboring states for Vermont residents only.

 The Oregon law does not include a reciprocity provision.
 However, the Oregon Court of Appeals has ruled (and the Oregon Medical Marijuana Program has confirmed) that patients from out of state are permitted to register with the Oregon Medical Marijuana Program to obtain a registry identification card, the same as an Oregon resident, which will protect them from arrest or prosecution while in Oregon.
 These out of state patients are required to obtain a recommendation for the medical use of marijuana from an Oregon licensed physician.
 State v.
 Berringer, 229 P3d 615 (2010).

-14. Can I use medical marijuana on federal land in California?
+20. Can I use marijuana on federal land in California?

 Yes, unless the judge specifies that you cannot under the terms of your probation, which you may appeal.
 You can request that the judge affirm your use of medical marijuana or modify the terms of your probation to allow medical marijuana use.
 See Section 11362.795 of SB420